 10 Things to Check Before Signing a Gibraltar Rental (2026)

 If you are about to rent in Gibraltar, stop before you sign.
-The rental market here is unlike anywhere else - a 2.6 square mile territory with roughly 34,000 residents, limited housing stock, and rents that can hit 2,500 GBP per month for a 2-bed apartment.
+The rental market here is unlike anywhere else: a 2.6-square-mile territory with roughly 34,000 residents, limited housing stock, and rents that can put serious pressure on your monthly budget.
 Landlords know demand outstrips supply, and that gives them leverage.
 But tenants who know what to look for can avoid overpaying, dodge hidden costs, and secure a rental that actually works for them.

 The advertised rent in Gibraltar is rarely the full picture.
-Before you commit, get a clear breakdown of every monthly cost:
+Before you commit, get a clear breakdown of every monthly cost.
+The figures below are indicative ranges based on recent listings on Property Gibraltar (propertygibraltar.com) and agent estimates; actual figures vary by property, district, and season.

 |---|---|---|

 The service charge is the one most tenants miss.
-In marina developments like Ocean Village or Queensway Quay, building service charges can add 100-200 GBP per month on top of rent.
-Always ask whether this is included or additional.
+In marina developments like Ocean Village or Queensway Quay, building service charges can add substantially to the headline rent.
+Ask whether this is included or additional before you make any decision.

 2. Understand the Deposit Rules